nlathia/nlathia.github.io/_posts/2020-08-01-ML-Collaboration.md

 The system may be sliced up as front/back-end, client/server, or as several server-side components that talk to or layer on top of each other.
 Many times, these bits can be drawn with boxes and arrows on a whiteboard, and we have names for the roles who specialise in building certain types of boxes (Backend, Mobile, Web Engineer).

-The tech world has been learned so many things about _how_ to build systems that it now produces companies with _thousands_ of people who can work on building large scale software systems together-- and who collectively refer to their discipline as [software engineering](https://research.swtch.com/vgo-eng).
+The tech world has learned so many things about _how_ to build systems that it now produces companies with _thousands_ of people who can work on building large scale software systems together-- and who collectively refer to their discipline as [software engineering](https://research.swtch.com/vgo-eng).

 > Software engineering is what happens to programming when you add time and other programmers.